keboola/developers-docs/extend/generic-extractor/jobs/index.md

 }
 {% endhighlight %}

-Also the `Content-Type: application/json` HTTP header will be added to the request.
+Also, the `Content-Type: application/json` HTTP header will be added to the request.

 ### FORM
-Method type `FORM` sends the request also as HTTP POST method.
-However the parameters from the `param` object are encoded as form data -- this mimics that the request was sent by web form.
+The `FORM` method type sends the request the same way the HTTP POST method does.
+However, the parameters from the `param` object are encoded as form data --- this mimics the request being sent by a web form.
 This method **does not** support nested objects in the `param` object.
-E.g. the following `params` field:
+For example, the following `params` field

 {% highlight json %}
 {